Updated: Jun 28

 Come say hello!

-We’d love to see your faces (and bicycles!) at one of the Handlebars (Fettle)workshops.
-If you need some repair work, just head over to our website to book yourself in.
+We’d love to see your faces (and bicycles!) at one of the Handlebars (now Fettle) bike repair workshops.
+If your bike is in need of some need of some expert servicing, just head over to our website to book yourself in.

 We’re also planning some exclusive events so we can start to get to know our local cyclists, show them our workshop & introduce them to our talented mechanics - watch this space for more details!